KyleNo/SwiperBot/README.md

 To kill the previous background instance run no_swiping.sh.
 To restart a background task, run reset.sh.

-# Commands
+# Music Commands

-This bot currently only supports minimal functionality:
+Below are the commands for the music features.

 ## !play